ikondrat/franky/README.md

 Environments to use
 --------------------------------------
 Franky is isomorphic JavaScript library.
-It may on server side with a help of any javascript engine or on client side
+It may be executed on server side with a help of any javascript engine or on client side in browser

 Requirements to build Franky